tyconsulting/blog.tyang.github.io/_posts/2019-09-08-configuring-azure-management-group-hierarchy-using-azure-devops.md

 }
 </pre>

-Or if you want to place all users MSDN subscriptions into a management group called “mg-msdn”, the rule can be something like:
+Or if you want to place all users MSDN subscriptions into a management group called "mg-msdn", the rule can be something like:

 <pre language="JSON">{
     "subNameRegex": "*",